 Not making you wait further let’s dive into the themes of Charlie and the chocolate factory.
 Btw it’s no secret that even I have walked into adulthood, Willy Wonka’s chocolate factory is my biggest fantasy and I’ll do whatever it takes to be there.

 Charlie and The Chocolate Factory Review

-Charlie and the chocolate factory is a novel based on the story of a young boy named Charlie who happens to live a poor life with his parents and 4 grandparents.
-His Grandpa Joe tells him the story of Willy Wonka’s famous chocolate factory, where shortly Willy Wonka introduces a contest where five lucky people who find a golden ticket in their chocolate bar will get a chance to visit his factory and they all will go home with a free lifetime supply of chocolate.
+Charlie and the chocolate factory is a novel based on the story of a young boy named Charlie.
+He happens to live a poor life with his parents and 4 grandparents.
+His Grandpa Joe tells him the story of Willy Wonka’s famous chocolate factory; where shortly Willy Wonka introduces a contest where five lucky people who find a golden ticket in their chocolate bar will get a chance to visit his factory.
+They all will go home with a free lifetime supply of chocolate.

 ‘Charlie and The Chocolate Factory’ Themes

 There are multiple themes in the book Charlie and the chocolate factory namely, greed, bad parenting, wealth vs. poverty, humility, and kindness, deceiving appearances, and most importantly what goes around comes around!

 We all have grown up with one lesson that our elders quote, which is avarice is the root of all evils.
 The book shows the outcome of extreme greed.
 The four kids in the book show how greed consumes them and how their lives are changed forever.